isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 ...
 ```

-Using the `category` I can also group this and make group totals.
+Using the `category`, I can also group and sum expenses.
 ```sql
 select category,
          count(amount) as payments,